 This model from Bosch is perfect for pan blending as the mixer foot is steel, rather than plastic.
 While cheaper plastic blenders will work in a pan, it’s advisable to keep them moving and not let the plastic rest against the pan base or rim.
 The stainless steel shaft on the Bosch means that pan heat is not an issue.
 It can be used on your hob, without worrying.
 Plus, the shaft detaches and can go in the dishwasher.

-The additional power rating on this model suggests more torque, speed & that the motor will last longer, but this hasn’t been tested.
-However, the specification & owner feedback shows that this stick blender will handle the tougher jobs, with ease.
+The High power rating on this model suggests more torque, speed & that the motor will last longer.
+Plus, the specification & owner feedback shows that this stick blender will handle the tougher jobs, with ease.

 With a stainless steel mixing shaft and a powerful motor, this hand blender is a little heavier than the cheaper plastic options.
 However, it’s lighter than most comparable premium models – weighing less than a bag of sugar.